Community for the Archaeology of THE Americas

 (content available to current EAA members)

-2. To promote collaborative networks among its actors for academic training, for cooperation in scientific research, and for the formulation of new projects based on interdisciplinary and multi-sited approaches
+2. To promote collaborative networks among its actors - for academic training - for cooperation in scientific research - for the formulation of new projects based on feedback between the different expertise of the researchers

-3. To contribute to open science through the sharing of data, tools, and methodologies
+3. Contribute to open science through the sharing of data and research techniques

-4. To contribute to the dissemination of information about ongoing scientific projects and upcoming events
+4. To contribute to the dissemination of information about ongoing scientific projects and upcoming scientific events

 Topics